King Meets US Secretary Of State, Warns Of Ramifications Of Rafah Attack

-Washington, DC, Feb.
-13 (Petra) His Majesty King Abdullah II, during a meeting on Tuesday with US Secretary of State Antony Blinken, reiterated Jordan's call to end the war on Gaza and protect Gazans from a deteriorating humanitarian situation.
+(MENAFN- Jordan Times) WASHINGTON, DC - His Majesty King Abdullah, during a meeting on Tuesday with US Secretary of State Antony Blinken, reiterated Jordan's call to end the war on Gaza and protect Gazans from a deteriorating humanitarian situation.

-At the meeting, attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II, His Majesty said the international community must undertake its role to prevent a regional spillover of the conflict.
+At the meeting, attended by HRH Crown Prince Hussein, His Majesty said the international community must undertake its role to prevent a regional spillover of the conflict, according to a Royal Court statement.

 The King reaffirmed Jordan's absolute rejection of any attempts to forcibly displace the Palestinians, reoccupy parts of Gaza, establish buffer zones in the Strip, or separate it from the West Bank.